TheInstituteOfCode/Sulu/_shoots/natural-light-model.md

         text-color-light: false
 faq:
     -
-        q: Creative Product Photography
+        q: Natural Light Model Photography
         a: >-
-            <p>More creativity.
-More storytelling.
-More impact.</p>
-            <p>Our creative product photography takes your visuals beyond the basics, with styled sets, textured backdrops, and intentional lighting designed to tell your brand story.</p>
-            <p>It’s perfect for brands ready to elevate their product imagery into something that feels aspirational, editorial, and unique — all with the same elevated Suluh production quality that makes every detail shine.</p>
-            <p>Whether you want styled flat lays, products in scene, or creative compositions with props and textures, we’ll design and deliver a shoot that feels unmistakably yours.</p>
+            <p>Soft, natural, and effortlessly elevated — our natural light model photography captures your products in a way that feels organic, authentic, and beautifully refined.</p>
+            <p>Shot within our studio grounds using real sunlight, we work with both strong directional light and soft diffused tones to create a look that feels modern and honest, without losing the polished Suluh aesthetic.</p>
+            <p>This style is perfect for brands that want a clean, natural-feeling lookbook that feels at home on social media yet elevated enough to double as a minimalist campaign.</p>
     -
         q: Perfect For
         a: >-
             <p>This photography style is ideal for:</p>
             <ul>
-                <li>Beauty and skincare brands</li>
+                <li>Fashion and apparel brands</li>
+                <li>Swimwear and resortwear labels</li>
-                <li>Homeware and lifestyle brands</li>
+                <li>Lifestyle and activewear brands</li>
-                <li>Food and beverage products</li>
-                <li>Fashion and accessory brands</li>
+                <li>Sustainable and natural material-based brands</li>
-                <li>Artisan and handmade products</li>
             </ul>
             <p>Commonly used for:</p>
             <ul>
-                <li>Brand campaigns and product launches</li>
+                <li>Lookbooks and product catalogues</li>
+                <li>Campaign imagery and social media content</li>
+                <li>E-commerce product pages</li>
-                <li>Website hero images and banner visuals</li>
+                <li>Brand storytelling and marketing visuals</li>
-                <li>Social media and ad campaigns</li>
-                <li>Press kits and editorial features</li>
             </ul>
     -
         q: How It Works
         a: >-
-            <p>Our creative shoots are designed for flexibility and collaboration, allowing more experimentation, variety, and storytelling throughout your shoot.</p>
+            <p>Our process is designed to be seamless from start to finish:</p>
             <ol>
-                <li><strong>Plan your shoot:</strong> We’ll start with a creative briefing call to understand your brand, visual goals, and campaign concept.
-From there, our team will put together your creative direction and moodboard.</li>
+                <li><strong>Plan your shoot:</strong> We’ll start with a call with one of our experienced shoot producers to get to know your brand, collection, and goals for the shoot, and walk you through exactly what to expect.</li>
-                <li><strong>Pre-production:</strong> We’ll finalise your concept, source props and materials if needed, plan lighting setups, and create a detailed shoot plan and timeline so the day runs seamlessly.</li>
-                <li><strong>Shoot day:</strong> Your creative team will include a lead photographer, creative director, production manager, and 2x shoot assistants — all working together to bring your vision to life.
-You’ll have full flexibility to experiment with angles, lighting, styling, and compositions throughout the shoot.</li>
+                <li><strong>Moodboard & shotlist:</strong> Next, we’ll create a detailed shoot plan that covers everything from lighting direction and location choice within the studio grounds, to backdrop selection, model poses, and styling notes.
+You’ll see exactly what’s being captured before we start, so there are no surprises.</li>
+                <li><strong>Send your garments:</strong> Drop them off to our Bali studio or ship them through our trusted local and international partners.
+Our team will steam, style, and prepare each piece ready for the shoot.</li>
+                <li><strong>We shoot:</strong> Our team handles everything from lighting and direction to styling and model management.
+Working with natural light creates subtle variations in each image as the light shifts throughout the session, bringing an organic sense of depth and realism to your collection.</li>
-                <li><strong>Review & delivery:</strong> Once edited, your final images are uploaded to a private gallery for review, with all post-production and retouching included.</li>
+                <li><strong>Review & delivery:</strong> Once edited, your images are uploaded to a private gallery for your review and final approval before delivery.</li>
             </ol>
+            <p>Throughout the process, we keep you updated every step of the way, so you can relax knowing your shoot is in expert hands.</p>
+            <p><a href="#">See the detailed process here.</a></p>
     -
         q: Pricing
         a: >-
-            <p>Creative product photography is priced per hour of <strong>shoot time</strong> to give you full flexibility and creative freedom.
-Each session includes your full creative team, exclusive studio rental, all equipment, and post-production — everything under one simple rate.</p>
-            <p><strong>Mini Shoot</strong><br>1 hour setup + 2 hours shoot time = $1,650 ($550/hour)</p>
-            <p><strong>Half Day Shoot</strong><br>1 hour setup + 4 hours shoot time = $2,500 ($500/hour)</p>
-            <p><strong>Full Day Shoot</strong><br>1 hour setup + 8 hours shoot time = $4,050 ($450/hour)</p>
-            <p>Need a model?
-You can add a professional hand model to bring your products to life.
-Model sourcing is included in your package, with model fees typically ranging from $50–$100 per hour.</p>
-            <p>Rates include all pre-production planning and post-production editing and retouching.</p>
+            <p>We offer flat rate per-image pricing for natural light model photography, with a rate that already includes the studio rental, professional model, stylist, photographer, and professional editing and retouching.
+It’s an end-to-end service for one simple price.</p>
+            <p>The pricing is simple: just <strong>$75 per image.</strong></p>
+            <p>You can choose how many angles and images you’d like us to capture for each product, with the average being <strong>4 images</strong> (front, back, side, and detail).</p>
+            <p>Rates are based on a minimum of 3 images per product and include a <strong>5-year image license</strong> for all deliverables.</p>
+            <p>Complimentary backup studio lighting is available for inclement weather or low-light conditions.</p>
             <p><a href="#">See full pricing details below.</a></p>
     -
         q: Inclusions
         a: >-
-            <p>Every creative product shoot includes:</p>
+            <p>Every shoot includes:</p>
             <ul>
-                <li>Creative briefing call & moodboard creation</li>
+                <li>Shoot planning, moodboard & shotlist creation</li>
-                <li>Full creative team (photographer, creative director, production manager, 2x assistants)</li>
-                <li>Exclusive access to Suluh Studios, including all indoor & outdoor studio spaces</li>
-                <li>Lighting equipment and prop styling guidance</li>
+                <li>Professional model from our roster</li>
+                <li>Garment styling, steaming, and fitting</li>
+                <li>Experienced photographer and photography assistant</li>
+                <li>Studio rental (indoor and outdoor natural light spaces)</li>
+                <li>Image editing and accurate colour matching</li>
-                <li>Professional editing and retouching</li>
+                <li>Basic skin and fabric retouching</li>
-                <li>Image licensing for 5 years</li>
+                <li>5-year commercial image license</li>
             </ul>
-            <p>Everything is handled in-house, ensuring a seamless process and a final result that’s cohesive, creative, and on-brand.</p>
+            <p>Everything is handled in-house to ensure your final images are cohesive, polished, and perfectly aligned with your brand aesthetic.</p>
             <p><a href="#">See full pricing details below.</a></p>
     -
         q: Customise Your Shoot
         a: >-
-            <p>Every creative product shoot is completely customisable to your brand aesthetic.</p>
+            <p>Every brand has its own visual language — we’ll help you bring yours to life through creative direction and attention to detail.</p>
-            <p>You can choose from:</p>
+            <p>You can customise every aspect of your shoot, including:</p>
             <ul>
-                <li>Backdrop colour or textured sets</li>
+                <li>Choice of location (indoor or outdoor natural light spaces within our studio grounds)</li>
-                <li>Lighting style (natural, soft glow, or high-contrast studio light)</li>
+                <li>Lighting style (strong directional sunlight or soft diffused daylight)</li>
+                <li>Backdrop and shadow preference</li>
-                <li>Prop and styling direction</li>
+                <li>Model posing, expression, and styling direction</li>
-                <li>Scene design and composition</li>
             </ul>
             <p>Optional add-ons include:</p>
             <ul>
-                <li>Hand model (male or female)</li>
-                <li>Custom-designed sets or backgrounds</li>
+                <li>Custom-designed backdrops or sets created for your brand</li>
-                <li>Additional props and styling sourced by our team</li>
+                <li>Additional creative direction or styling support</li>
             </ul>
     -
         q: Let Us Plan Your Shoot
         a: >-
             <p>Not sure where to start?
-Our creative team can help you design the perfect shoot concept from start to finish.</p>
+Our team can recommend the best package based on your goals and help you plan the perfect shoot for your collection.</p>
-            <p>With over a decade of experience producing high-end visual campaigns, we’ll guide you through the creative process — from concept and styling through to shoot day and delivery.</p>
+            <p>With over a decade of experience in fashion, beauty, and lifestyle photography, we’ll guide you through everything — from creative direction and model selection to styling and delivery timelines.</p>
-            <p><strong><a href="#">Book a complimentary call</a></strong> and let’s start planning your dream shoot.</p>
+            <p><strong><a href="#">Book a complimentary call</a></strong> and let’s bring your vision to life.</p>
     -
         q: Got More Questions?
         a: >-
-            <p>Ask us anything — we’re happy to help clarify pricing, timelines, workflow, or review your moodboard and let you know what’s possible for your shoot.</p>
+            <p>Ask us anything — we’re happy to help clarify pricing, timelines, workflow or review your moodboard and let you know what’s possible for your shoot.</p>

 ---